Corporate Governance Committee Charter

 Company and shall submit an annual report to the Board of such related-party transactions.

-report to the Board in connection with the Board’s obligation to make an affirmative determination in this regard.
-In addition, the
+to the Board in connection with the Board’s obligation to make an affirmative determination in this regard.
+In addition, the Committee shall

 - The Committee annually shall review and recommend compensation for non-employee members of the Board, Board committee members, Board committee